Roger Cotes: The Principia

 From 1709 to 1713, Cotes became heavily involved with the second edition of Newton's Principia, a book that explained Newton's theory of universal gravitation.
 The first edition of Principia had only a few copies printed and was in need of revision to include Newton's works and principles of lunar and planetary theory.
 Newton at first had a casual approach to the revision, since he had all but given up scientific work.
 However, through the vigorous passion displayed by Cotes, Newton's scientific hunger was once again reignited.
 The two spent nearly three and half years collaborating on the work, in which they fully deduce, from Newton's laws of motion, the theory of the moon, the equinoxes, and the orbits of comets.
-Only 750 copies of the second edition were printed.
-However, a pirate copy from Amsterdam met all other demand.
+Only 750 copies of the second edition were printed although pirated copies from Amsterdam were also distributed to meet the demand for the work.
 As a reward to Cotes, he was given a share of the profits and 12 copies of his own.
 Cotes's original contribution to the work was a preface which supported the scientific superiority of Newton's principles over the then popular vortex theory of gravity advocated by René Descartes.
-Cotes concluded that the Newton's law of gravitation was confirmed by observation of celestial phenomena that were inconsistent with the vortex phenomena that Cartesian critics alleged.
+Cotes concluded that the Newton's law of gravitation was confirmed by observation of celestial phenomena that were inconsistent with the vortex theory.